 How to Make Rhubarb Bread

-Add sifted dry ingredients to brown sugar mixture.
+- Add sifted dry ingredients to the brown sugar mixture.
 Stir until combined.

 Tips for Making the Best Rhubarb Bread